-If Bluetooth is not detecting devices and you are facing problems with Bluetooth devices in Windows 11/10, then this post will help you troubleshoot the issue.
-Maybe you cannot connect using a Bluetooth device, or maybe the connection fails.
-If you are facing problems where your Bluetooth devices are not showing, pairing or connecting, or not finding devices in Windows 11/10, then this post will help you fix the issue.
+If Bluetooth is not detecting devices and you are experiencing problems with Bluetooth devices in Windows 11 or 10, this post will help you troubleshoot the issue.
+Perhaps you cannot connect using a Bluetooth device, or the connection may fail.
+If you are facing problems with your Bluetooth devices not showing, pairing, or connecting, or not finding devices in Windows 11/10, then this post will help you resolve the issue.

 Read: How to turn on Bluetooth in Windows 11.

 The method suggested below should resolve the issue encountered by some users.
-The Bluetooth connectivity problem can be related to a Bluetooth mouse, keyboard, or even headphones that are already paired but not able to connect, in case you upgrade recently from an older version of Windows, i.e., 11 or 10 or 8 to Windows 8.1.
+The Bluetooth connectivity problem may be related to a Bluetooth mouse, keyboard, or headphones that are already paired but cannot connect, especially if you have recently upgraded from an older version of Windows.
 In such situations, it is always recommended to first check the error displayed.
 If you do find a message flashing on your computer screen, verify the status of the Bluetooth speakers in the Device Manager first.
 It needs to be Enabled.
 If it is, then read on.

 Bluetooth not detecting devices